(semesters/terms in which students may study abroad)

 Students can only apply to the program in which they were approved to study abroad by the International Education Committee.

 All Puget Sound students, on any program, must stay in program-approved housing.
-Students are not permitted to find their own accommodations or independent housing while abroad.
+Students are not permitted to find their own accommodations or independent housing while abroad even if this is permitted by the program.
 Some programs allow students to seek their own accommodations outside of the housing provided by the study abroad program either at the beginning of the program or after completing some portion of the program.
 This is not permitted for Puget Sound students.

 Students wanting to extend their study abroad program must request approval for an extension in writing and have the extension request reviewed by the International Education Committee.
 Requests for an extension will be reviewed on a case by case basis.